(Full time) 2023 start

 Take a look around our libraries:

-Course content
+Course details

-In your first year, you'll develop your historical skills and knowledge, gaining an understanding of concepts like historiography and material culture analysis.
+In your first year, you'll develop your historical skills and knowledge, gaining an understanding of concepts such as historiography and material culture analysis.
 You’ll study the development of Greek and Roman civilisation, politics and literature, learn about archaeology and ancient life writing, and choose optional modules on topics that interest you.

 Course structure

 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

 Year 1